-- Smoking is not allowed on the school site or in school uniform off site.
+- Smoking is not allowed on the school site or in school uniform off site, or when under jurisdiction of the school.
 If students are caught smoking, or are part of a group in which people are smoking, or are in possession of smoking materials (this includes vapes and E-cigarettes) will be subject to the following sanctions: - a.
 First offence Saturday detention will be set and a letter sent home to parents/carers. - b.
 Second offence loss of a week's lunch and break times.
 Letter sent home to parents/carers. - c.
 Third offence parents will be invited in to discuss the matter with the Head of Year or the Head of Pastoral Care.
 Students and parents may need to attend a talk delivered by the local community police - d.
-Where students continue to commit smoking offences there may be the possibility of a fixed term exclusion.

-• Sixth form students may not smoke anywhere on site or within 1000 metres of the Roundwood Park School main entrance during the bounds of the school day.
+Where students continue to commit smoking offences there may be the possibility of a suspension. - Sixth form students may not smoke anywhere on site or within 1000 metres of the Roundwood Park School main entrance during the bounds of the school day.
 This includes nowhere near the Tesco Express store, so students would need to be south of the Nicky Line bridge on the Harpenden main road.
+As well as adhering to this clear guidance, any sixth from student wishing to smoke tobacco or a vape when under the school's jurisdiction, by law must be over 18 years of age.